1. Speed and velocity - the relationship between distance and time

 Speed, distance and time calculations - problem solving

-The speed of a moving object is rarely constant.
+The speed (or velocity) of a moving object is rarely constant.

 When you walk, run or travel in a car or train your/their speed is constantly changing.

-The speed that a person can walk, run or cycle depends on many factors including: age, terrain, fitness and distance travelled.
+The speed that a person can walk, run or cycle depends on many factors including: age, distance travelled, fitness and terrain.

 The formula for speed/velocity and example calculations - problem solving